iaroslav-ai/iaroslav-ai.github.io/_posts/2015-9-13-Local-minimum-is-not-a-problem-for-Deep-Learning.md

 ### General philosopy

-Intro: here I outline the more abstract view that explain why enriching model makes learning with it easier.
+First I would like to outline the more abstract view that explain why enriching model makes learning with such model easier.

 Poor model: global optimum by enumeration